-According to Ms Kezang Chuki, who oversees Bhutan Tours, Bhutanese inhabits a celebratory attitude that is innate in their culture.
+According to Ms Kezang Chuki, who has involved in the travel industry for 8 years, Bhutanese inhabits a celebratory attitude that is innate in their culture.

 Where elsewhere, festivals are being increasingly celebrated for their commercial appeal, in Bhutan you witness to the true spirit of celebration at festivals.

 This celebratory attitude is infectious and pervades into their daily life.

 It is not uncommon to witness to Bhutanese dancing by themselves in public.
 This is, by no means, the only activity they express happiness.

 Wherever they are, whatever they do, happiness abounds!

 According to Pema, a guide to many dignitaries and visitors, he attributes Bhutan's infectious happiness to the mystic vibes of ancient past that pervade the land and bless its people.